 Unlike other types of loans such as a mortgage or auto loan, a personal loan is incredibly flexible.
-Personal loans can be used to consolidate your debt, help pay for an emergency expense, replace or repair expensive appliances, renovate your home, pay off expensive medical debt, or even help pay for a major life event such as a wedding.
+Personal loans can be used to consolidate your debt, help pay for an emergency, renovate your home, pay medical bills, or pay for a major life event such as a wedding.

-The only thing worse than too much debt, is having so much debt it’s difficult to keep track of.
 If you need help keeping your finances organized, a personal debt consolidation loan may be the right choice for you.
-You’ll have one monthly payment and all your debt can be rolled inside of that payment.
+You’ll have one monthly payment and all your debt can be rolled to a fixed monthly payment.

 Although great credit helps, it’s not an absolute requirement.
-Lenders will still issue you a personal loan if you have less than an ideal credit score.
-Various other ratios and measures go in place to provide the lender with a sense of security that you’re willing and able to pay off the money you borrow.
+Lenders could issue you a personal loan if you have less than an ideal credit score.
+However, you might pay a higher interest rate than a qualified borrower.
+Progressive lenders are going beyond traditional financial metrics to determine a borrower’s capacity to repay.

-Since most personal loans are unsecured and based on the borrower’s ability to repay, the interest rate is slightly higher than other types of loans that are backed by collateral.
-This is because the higher risk factor is involved in lenders.
+Most personal loans are unsecured and based on the borrower’s ability to repay, the interest rate is slightly higher than other types of loans that are backed by collateral.

-A personal loan can be obtained at your local bank, credit union, or even through various online lenders.
-These loans allow you to consolidate your debt, finance more expensive purchases that may be out of reach if you could only pay for them with cash, and pay for the unexpected, or major life events.
+A personal loan can be obtained at your local bank, credit union, or through online lenders.
+These loans allow you to consolidate your debt, save on interest, and provide predictable fixed monthly payments.

 For every benefit of a personal loan, there is a potential drawback.
-Be sure to consider all financial options before making a decision one way or another.
+Be sure to consider all financial options before making a decision.